Jungwoo4021/SV-Mixer/README.md

   author    = {anonymous},
   journal   = {IEEE ASRU},
   year      = {2025},
-  note      = {Under Review}
+  note      = {to appear}
 }
 ```

 ## 🛡️ License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the MIT License